 Death in the ancient world was rarely a dignified prospect.
 While this was certainly true for ordinary people, kings and religious leaders died horribly as well - often from illnesses brought on by excessive eating and drinking.
 Sometimes, they were just murdered, either by their own people or their enemies.

-Taking the throne of the Roman Empire during a period of extreme strife (he died in 69 CE, known as the "year of the four emperors"), Galba reigned for just seven months, during which he massively increased taxes and demonstrated cruelty to the people.
-In January of that year, he was beheaded by rebellious troops, who brought the head to the camp of his foes.
-It was mocked and kicked around before finally being buried.
+Taking the throne of the Roman Empire during a period of extreme strife (he passed in 69 CE, known as the "year of the four emperors"), Galba reigned for just seven months, during which he became unpopular with citizens and soldiers.

 One of the most tyrannical leaders of the ancient world, Phalaris ruled the small kingdom of Acragas (now in Sicily) with not just an iron fist, but a bronze bull.
-He would lock his foes in a giant bronze statue of a bull, then set a fire underneath it, roasting the poor soul alive.In 556 BCE, after 16 years of cruelty, Phalaris's own generals organized a coup, took power, and burned Phalaris alive in the same brazen bull the dictator used.
+He would lock his foes in a giant bronze statue of a bull, then set a fire underneath it, roasting the poor souls alive and listening to their screams.

-Sigurd the Mighty was the second Viking Earl of Orkney, and led the Viking conquest of what is now northern Scotland.
-Bizarrely, he was killed by the severed head of one his enemies, Máel Brigte, who he had killed in arranged combat.
-The pair agreed to meet for battle, each with 40 men.
-But Sigurd showed up with twice that many, and slaughtered the Scots.
+Sigurd the Mighty was the second Viking Earl of Orkney and led the Viking conquest of what is now northern Scotland.
+Bizarrely, he was killed by the severed head of one of his enemies, Máel Brigte, who he had slain in arranged combat.
+The pair agreed to meet for combat, each with 40 men.
+But Sigurd showed up with twice that many and slaughtered the Scots.